 Head out on the street and check out Duke Street’s ‘sporting walk of fame’ featuring 25 plaques, each honouring local athletes.
 Victoria street displays 18 stunning mosaics, each featuring prominent local horses, 13 of which have won the prestigious Melbourne Cup.

 Before we visited, I thought I knew very little of this town.
-It was one of many peaceful towns we passed through as we drove from Auckland to Wellington or Auckland to Tauranga or to Rotorua.
+It was one of many peaceful towns we passed through as we drove from Auckland to Wellington, to Tauranga or to Rotorua.
 Read on, and you may make the same discovery we did, as we have seen Cambridge in sporting news for years.

 Best things to do in Cambridge NZ